abxh/http-server-c/README.md

 # http-server-c

-Is made in linux in mind.
+Made for linux in mind.

 ## Clone steps
 ```bash